ikn/gw2-tools/gw2-dpsreport/README.gw2-dpsreport.md

 - proper option handling with help and version options
 - option to copy the result to the clipboard, environment variable to choose the clipboard
+- use pipes, not temporary files (restart upload on decompress/compress error)
 - better error checking and logging with verbosity option
 - environment variable to change the day start/end time
 - environment variable to change the temp dir used for compression
 - environment variable to adjust small-file thresholds
-- instead of small-file thresholds, parse the log and use an encounter-duration threshold